Optimal Regularized Online Allocation by Adaptive Re-Solving: Regularized Online Allocation Problem

-and then use the dual approximate solution $\blambda_t$ to decide the primal solution $x_t$.
-Such a re-solving idea can also be found in other contexts \citep{jasin2015performance,ferreira2018online,li2021online} and has shown its merit in controlling the regret both in theory and in practice.
-Hence we expect that this idea also works in convex online allocation problems.
-Nevertheless, to discuss how practical this re-solving idea is in our setting, we still have three crucial questions to answer: \begin{enumerate} \item What is the behavior of $\blambda_T^*$ when $T$ is large?
-We know that $\blambda_T^*$ varies depending on the data we collected.
-But from the stochastic programming perspective, as $T$ goes large, the optimal solution to the SAA \eqref{eq:dual_problem}, $\blambda_T^*$, will converge to the solution to its stochastic program \eqref{eq:dual_expected}, denoted by $\blambda^*$.
-If we want to establish the theory of dual-based algorithms that rely on the approximation of $\blambda_T^*$, we need to explore the convergence behavior of $\blambda_T^*$ toward $\blambda^*$ before we proceed with the study of algorithms. \item How will the dual approximate solutions affect our reward and, consequently, the regret?
-This question is the key for the algorithm design.
+and then use the dual approximate solution $\blambda_t^{\ast}$ to decide the following several primal solutions.
+Such a re-solving idea has shown its merit in controlling regret both in theory and in practice \citep{jasin2015performance,ferreira2018online,li2021online}.
+Hence we expect that this idea also works in regularized online allocation problems.
+Nevertheless, to discuss how practical this re-solving idea is in our setting, we still have three crucial questions to answer: \begin{enumerate} \item What is the behavior of $\blambda_T^*$ for large $T$ ?
+While $\blambda_T^*$ is random, from the stochastic programming perspective, as $T$ goes large, the optimal solution to the SAA \eqref{eq:dual_problem}, $\blambda_T^*$, will converge in probability to the solution to its stochastic program \eqref{eq:dual_expected}, denoted by $\blambda^*$.
+If we want to establish the theory of dual-based algorithms that rely on the approximation of $\blambda_T^*$, we need to first explore the convergence behavior of $\blambda_T^*$ toward $\blambda^*$. \item How will the dual approximate solutions affect reward and, consequently, regret?
+This question is the key to the algorithm design.
 For online allocation problems, a good approximation of $\blambda^*$ or $\blambda_T^*$ does not necessarily mean a good reward because of the restriction imposed by resource depletion and stopping time.
 As we will show later, simply solving the convex programming \eqref{eq:t_sample_approximate} is not enough to achieve the optimal regret.
-We attempt to explain the influence of dual approximate solutions on regret in two phases: before and after stopping time, and show that the adaptive strategy of updating constraints is necessary for optimal regret. \item How to control the regret as well as make the algorithm computationally efficient?
+We explain the influence of dual approximation on regret in two phases: before and after stopping time, and show that the adaptive strategy of updating constraints is necessary for optimal regret. \item How to control the regret as well as make the algorithm computationally efficient?
 Most of the re-solving techniques require periodically solving potentially large-scale convex programming, which is computationally demanding.
-Interestingly, we will show that a proper approximation of dual optimal solutions up to certain precisions can significantly reduce the computational costs, while maintaining the optimal order of regret.
-The influence of our approximation scheme on the regret is, in general, negligible when compared to the exact optimal solutions. \end{enumerate}
+Interestingly, we will show that a proper approximation of dual optimal solutions up to certain precisions can significantly reduce computational costs while maintaining the optimal order of regret.
+The influence of our approximation scheme on the regret is, in general, negligible when compared with the exact optimal solutions. \end{enumerate}